 Black mold exposure symptoms

 Black mold exposure or poisoning, as it is usually referred to, can cause a range of different health problems.
-And while the general effects mycotoxicosis is usually mild – from rashes, sneezing, eye irritation, and coughing.
+And while the general effects mycotoxicosis is usually mild – from rashes, sneezing, eye irritation, and coughing, see more about Smart Dry Restoration and hire them to recover your home health.
 Its long-term effects can be very unhealthy and lead to symptoms that include, but aren’t necessarily limited to, muscle cramps, light sensitivity, numbness in the extremities, anxiety, and confusion.

 Where does black mold usually grow in a home?

 The environments in which black mold thrives are usually high in humidity.
-The easier it will be for fungi to grow and spread the warmer and damper the area is.
+The easier it will be for fungi to grow and spread the warmer and damper the area is, to get rid of it, you can reach the Philadelphia mold removal services.
 Listed below are the most common locations in which black mold grows.